PietroBernardelle/Final_project_DLD_2021/README.md

 # Final project: Digital Logic Design.
-One of the three final projects: Algorithm and Principles of Computer Science, Digital Logic Design and Software Engineering, that concur to the final bachelor mark in "Engineering of Computing Systems" at **Politecnico di Milano**.
+One of the three final projects (Algorithm and Principles of Computer Science, Digital Logic Design and Software Engineering) that concur to the final bachelor mark in "Engineering of Computing Systems" at **Politecnico di Milano**.

 **Teacher** : William Fornaciari